sandhawke/crosscloud/apps.md

 - There may be buyers and sellers unable to use eBay, wanting something more like a cash transaction in their own country
 - The fact that eBay and craigslist both exist suggests they are each vulnerable.
 In general craigslist involves human communication, often face-to-face, to establish trust, while eBay encourages trust by making certain guarantees to the parties.
 - eBay supports faceted search for some kinds of products (eg [ipods](http://www.ebay.com/electronics/ipod)), but crosscloud apps could potentially bring uniform product details to every niche market
-- Establishing trust might be hard, but leveraging social networks (which didn't exist when eBay started) could help.
+- Establishing trust might be hard, but leveraging social networks (which were not online when eBay started) could help.

 ## eCommerce Stores